From Salzburg to Vienna

 Individual tours: Here you decide when and with whom you would like to travel.
 We provide you with detailed tour documents and practical planning tips, and you enjoy our all-in, worry-free package with separate luggage transport throughout your tour.

 Guided tours: You can simply get on your bike and enjoy a group holiday (8–20 participants).
 Your tour guide will take care of everything, and your luggage will be transported separately.

 This overview shows you the grade of difficulty for our tours:

 In the case of our original Velociped tours, we are the tour operator.
 We organise and accompany these tours personally.

 So that you have an even bigger selection to choose from, we also cover additional routes in collaboration with long-standing partners.
 With these Velociped partner tours, we are the tour broker.

 Velociped can withdraw from the tour twenty-one days before the starting date of the tour, at the latest, in case the minimum number of participants stated under the tour description is not attained.
 You will duly be informed without any delay in case of a withdrawal.
 Velociped will of course refund the paid tour price immediately.
 Please note our General Terms and Conditions.

 - Boat trip on the Traunsee (20.05.-28.09.)
-Or train journey (pre- and post-season) incl.
-Bike
+Or train journey (pre- and post-season) incl. bike

-- Trains Lambach - Linz incl.
-Bike
+- Train ride Lambach - Linz incl. bike

-- Train Tulln - Vienna incl.
-Bike
+- Train ride Tulln - Vienna incl. bike

 - 1 bottle of Wachauer wine per room